 Audiobooks are available in Adult Services and Youth Services for 28-day checkout and may be renewed or placed on hold.
-Audiobooks may also be downloaded to mobile, eReader, and tablet devices for up to 21 days through Hoopla Digital, Digital Library of Illinois by OverDrive, and the Libby App.
+Audiobooks may also be downloaded to mobile, eReader, and tablet devices for up to 21 days through Hoopla Digital, the Libby App, and Tumblebooks.

 - Talking Books and Braille Service

 Individuals who have difficulty reading traditional print sources due to visual or physical impairments can sign up in Adult Services for the state-sponsored Talking Books and Braille Service program.
 This service provides, free of charge, the loan of a digital player and recordings that are mailed directly to your home.

 - Motorized Scooter

 A battery-powered scooter is available for use in the library for those individuals in need of ambulatory assistance.